 ▢ Water Bottle: An empty water bottle can be filled just about everywhere in the parks.
-In the hot Florida sun it’s important to stay hydrated.
+In the hot Florida sun, it’s important to stay hydrated.
 Take it from us, grumpiness will ensue if you’re not drinking enough.
 We love Swell and Yeti!
-You can also always ask for a free complimentary water at any quick serve restaurant, but why when you can have one of these ?
+You can also always ask for free complimentary water at any quick-serve restaurant.

 ▢ Sunscreen: While your large bottle of sunscreen is probably packed in your suitcase you can have a smaller sunscreen in your vacation bag for the first day in the parks.
 Per TSA you’re allowed cream or oil or spray up to 3.4oz.
 Be sure to buy a sample size for this first day.
-After that first day with the travel size we upgrade ourselves to the spray can of 100 SPF sunscreen that we tote about to the parks every day.
+After that first day with the travel size, we upgraded ourselves to the spray can of 100 SPF sunscreen that we tote about to the parks every day.
 It’s totally necessary and we recommend you do the same with the goal of reapplying at least twice throughout the day.
 We like banana boat sport 100spf and sun bum 70spf.

-▢ Poncho: If you’re travelling in the shoulder seasons chances are you’ll catch some rain.
-While you should definitely check the weather before travelling to Orlando, be prepared to stash a small poncho in your bag just in case.
-If you’re not willing to spring for the 10 dollar poncho at the Disney gift shop, you can pay a little less for a Coleman poncho ahead of time, and they have kids sizes too.
+▢ Poncho: If you’re traveling in the shoulder seasons chances are you’ll catch some rain.
+While you should definitely check the weather before traveling to Orlando, be prepared to stash a small poncho in your bag just in case.
+If you’re not willing to spring for the 10-dollar poncho at the Disney gift shop, you can pay a little less for a Coleman poncho ahead of time, and they have kids’ sizes too.
 We also like this 6 pack of ponchos at Amazon.
 Super cheap but highly rated!

 ▢ Phone: Chances are this will be attached to your hand, but do be sure to keep it safe in a pocket in your crossbody bag.
 Walt Disney World collects about 8,000 lost phones a year.